 Industry Concentration Risk.
-In following its methodology, the Underlying Index will be concentrated to a significant degree in securities of issuers operating in a single industry or industry group.
-As a result, the Fund will also concentrate its investments in such industries or industry groups to approximately the same extent.
+The Fund concentrates in securities of companies in the real estate industry.
 By concentrating its investments in an industry or industry group, the Fund faces more risks than if it were diversified broadly over numerous industries or industry groups.
-Such industry-based risks, any of which may adversely affect the companies in which the Fund invests, may include, but are not limited to, the following: general economic conditions or cyclical market patterns that could negatively affect supply and demand in a particular industry, competition for resources; adverse labor relations, political or world events, obsolescence of technologies, and increased competition or new product introductions that may affect the profitability or viability of companies in an industry.
-In addition, at times, such industry or industry group may be out of favor and underperform other industries or the market as a whole.
+Such industry-based risks, any of which may adversely affect the companies in which the Fund invests, may include, but are not limited to, the following: general economic conditions or cyclical market patterns that could negatively affect supply and demand in a particular industry; competition for resources, adverse labor relations, political or world events; obsolescence of technologies; and increased competition or new product introductions that may affect the profitability or viability of companies in an industry.
+In addition, at times, an industry or industry group may be out of favor and underperform other industries or the market as a whole.

 Real Estate Sector Risk.
 The real estate sector contains companies operating in real estate development and operation, as well as companies related to the real estate sector, including REITs.
 Investments in securities of these companies are subject to risks such as: fluctuations in the value of the underlying properties; defaults by borrowers or tenants; market saturation; changes in general and local economic conditions; decreases in market rates for rents; changes in the availability, cost and terms of mortgage funds; increased competition, property taxes, capital expenditures, or operating expenses; and other economic, political or regulatory occurrences, including the impact of changes in environmental laws.
-The real estate sector is particularly sensitive to economic downturns and changes to interest rates.
+The real estate sector is particularly sensitive to economic downturns and changes to interest rates